-The head of Matthews Southwest (showing us his Big D model in his office, we had to resist the urge to play Godzilla and/or Mothra) is in the planning stages now for a 200 to 300-unit apartment deal in the South Side project, which should start this spring.
-He’s already got the South Side on Lamar apartments, the 164-unit Belleview building with a targeted July 31 opening, and The Beat condos (for sale) are at 80% sold and picking up, he says.
-The offices at South Side on Lamar are close to full and the upscale NYLO hotel has been open for about 18 months.
-He started stockpiling the South Side land in ’88.
-Today, he owns 112 acres in South Dallas between South Side and the convention center.
+He spends half his time in Dallas, the other half in Canada.
+The head of Matthews Southwest (showing us his Big D model in his office; Lego has a future in selling kids on city planning) is in the beginning stages of a 200- to 300-unit apartment deal in the Dallas South Side project, which should start this spring.
+He's already got the South Side on Lamar apartments, the 164-unit Bellevue building with a targeted July 31 opening.
+He started stockpiling the South Side land in '88 and owns 112 acres today.

-Jack (here at the Omni Convention Center hotel opening in 2011) admits to being a risk-taker, but considers himself an intelligent gambler, who went against the common wisdom and ventured south of I-30.
-The values are here, he tells us.
-The land was priced low (and some still is) and when he had an appraisal done, one parcel was purchased at $8/foot.
-Just 300 yards away, the land was $30/foot.
-That was the history, but history is changing.
-(Just don't tell that to any high school kids studying for the AP History exam.)
-Jack’s theory: if we own enough of it, we can change that.
-To achieve his goals, he had to start with low land costs (the lower, the better, he says).
-“We generally create value around it,” he tells us.
+Jack (here at the Omni Convention Center hotel opening in 2011) admits to being a risk-taker, but considers himself an intelligent gambler who went against the common wisdom and ventured south of I-30.
+The land was priced low (and some still is), and when he had an appraisal done, one parcel was purchased at $8/SF.
+Just 300 yards away, the land was $30/SF.
+(What magic happened in those 300 yards?
+Well, you wouldn't believe us if we told you.)

-One universal component of Jack’s projects: they’re mixed-use and typically include a hotel or residential component.
+One universal component of Jack's projects: they're mixed-use and typically include a hotel or residential component.
+(Above is The Bow in Calgary.)
 The key, he says, is to let the market dictate what goes into the spaces.
-He’s not a one-size-fits-all kind of developer.
-His latest project in development is on the northwest corner of Hwy 380 and the North Dallas Tollway, the land is just beyond the Tollway’s current reach at the southern edge of the property in Prosper.
-The first phase will feature a mix of retail, office, and residential; essentially creating an urban place.
-He’s in no hurry to get it built, though.
-“We’re very patient… there is no year-end quota that we have to meet.
-We are very selective and will start with the right pieces,” he says.
+He's not a one-size-fits-all developer.
+His latest project in development is on the northwest corner of Hwy 380 and the North Dallas Tollway.
+The first phase will feature a mixture of retail, office, and residential, essentially creating an urban place.